Te āhua o ā mātou mahi How we operate

 Eke Panuku employs the “Better Business Case” framework promoted by the New Zealand Treasury.
 This provides rigour, an assessment of value for money and the ability to compare the merits of like and unlike projects.
 The methodology can be applied to whole programmes, as well as individual projects.
 It takes into account both financial and non-financial costs and benefits.

-Business cases are developed in distinct stages as the community makes its preferences for the project known and plans develop from high level objectives through to detailed designs.
+Business cases are developed in distinct stages as the community makes known its preferences for the project and plans develop from high level objectives through to detailed designs.
 These distinct business case stages reflect this evolution of planning through:

 • a Strategic Assessment